-The first update of the Domino Theory was presented by Bird & Loftus [Heinrich et al, 1980; Bird & Germain, 1986].
+Bird & Loftus [Heinrich et al, 1980; Bird & Germain, 1986] presented the first update of the Domino Theory.
 This update introduced two new concepts;

 - The influence of management and managerial error; - Loss, as the result of an accident could be production losses, property damage or wastage of other assets, as well as injuries.